Why the right Domain Name selection is important

-Without domain names the internet would be a very different place with each device connected having an Internet protocol (IP) address: a unique string of four numbers separated by periods, such as 220.127.116.11., remembering the IP addresses of all of your favorite websites would be nearly impossible and so the Internet Engineering Task Force introduced their pioneering Domain Name System (DNS), this simply replaces the IP address with your ready recognisable domain name.
+Without domain names the internet would be a very different place with each device connected having an Internet protocol (IP) address: a unique string of four numbers separated by periods, such as 220.127.116.11., remembering the IP addresses of all of your favourite websites would be nearly impossible and so the Internet Engineering Task Force introduced their pioneering Domain Name System (DNS), this simply replaces the IP address with your ready recognisable domain name.

-There are some advantages in owning a high-quality domain name, say you have a business selling frozen yogurts, if you choose the domain name 1244.co.uk as opposed to frozenyogurt.co.uk then this would be much harder for potential clients to remember.
+There are some advantages in owning a high-quality domain name, say you have a business selling frozen yoghurts if you choose the domain name 1244.co.uk as opposed to frozenyogurt.co.uk then this would be much harder for potential clients to remember.

-A good quality, well chosen domain name will not only protect your brand and make you look more professional, it also improves search engine rankings, will help generate traffic and it is a virtual asset which tends to increase in value over time.
+A good quality, well-chosen domain name will not only protect your brand and make you look more professional, it also improves search engine rankings, will help generate traffic and it is a virtual asset which tends to increase in value over time.

 Make your domain name memorable